unni-krishnan-95/copy/_posts/2017-01-07-sans-2016-holiday-hack-challenge.md

 ### How did you open each terminal door and where had the villain imprisoned Santa?

 Now that we have completed the CranPi, we can access the terminals across the North Pole.
 There are 5 in total, each one contains a small challenge that you must beat, to acquire a password so you can access the doors.
-Inside each of these doors, you wull find clues for future challanges, and tips on finding Santa.
+Inside each of these doors, you will find clues for future challenges, and tips on finding Santa.

 ### Elf House 2